-Historically, with the exception of parking expenses, we have not provided perquisites or other personal benefits to our named executive officers other than our chief executive officer.
-Pursuant to the terms of his employment agreement, we have paid additional expenses for our chief executive officer including his medical malpractice insurance premiums and practice fees so that he may continue to practice medicine.
+Historically, with the exception of parking expenses, we only have provided perquisites or other personal benefits to our chief executive officer.
+Pursuant to the terms of his employment agreement, we paid additional expenses incurred by our chief executive officer including his medical malpractice insurance premiums and practice fees so that he may continue to practice medicine.
 We believe that his ability to maintain his position as a practicing surgeon is beneficial to our objectives.

 Currently, we do not view perquisites or other personal benefits as a significant component of our executive compensation program.
-In the future, however, we may provide such items in limited circumstances, such as where we believe it is appropriate to assist an individual in the performance of his or her duties, to make our executives more efficient and effective, and for recruitment, motivation or retention purposes.
+In the future, however, we may provide such items in limited circumstances, such as when we believe it is appropriate to assist an individual in the performance of his or her duties, to make our executives more efficient and effective, and for recruitment, motivation or retention purposes.
 All future practices with respect to significant perquisites or other personal benefits will be approved and subject to periodic review by the compensation committee.